abhigo-ds/pulsar-failover-demo/README.md

 - Apache Maven 3.8.x (to build the app)
 - Pulsar 3.x
 - Two (or more) Pulsar based Streaming clusters
-  - One clusters will be the primary, while all the other clusters will be DR clusters that can takeover in case of a failover
+  - One clusters will be the **Primary**, while all the other clusters will be **DR** clusters that can takeover in case of a failover
-  - For the purpose of this demo, we will use [Astra Streaming](https://www.datastax.com/products/astra-streaming) (A SaaS Streaming provider by DataStax) to standup two Pulsar based streaming clusters.
+  - For the purpose of this demo, we will use [Astra Streaming](https://www.datastax.com/products/astra-streaming) (SaaS Streaming provider by DataStax) to standup two Pulsar based streaming clusters.

 ### Building the app
-From the root folder of the repo, run the below command `mvn clean package -Passembly`
+From root of this repo, run command `mvn clean package -Passembly`

 ### Running the app
-First start the **Provider** app using the below command `java -cp target/producer_failover-*-jar-with-dependencies.jar com.datastax.demo.streaming.provider.ClusterConfigProvider`
+First start the **Provider** app using command `java -cp target/producer_failover-*-jar-with-dependencies.jar com.datastax.demo.streaming.provider.ClusterConfigProvider`

-Then start the **Producer** app using the below command `java -cp target/producer_failover-*-jar-with-dependencies.jar com.datastax.demo.streaming.producer.ProducerApp`
+Then start the **Producer** app using command `java -cp target/producer_failover-*-jar-with-dependencies.jar com.datastax.demo.streaming.producer.ProducerApp`

-Then start the **Consumer** app using the below command `java -cp target/producer_failover-*-jar-with-dependencies.jar com.datastax.demo.streaming.consumer.ConsumerApp`
+Finally start the **Consumer** app using command `java -cp target/producer_failover-*-jar-with-dependencies.jar com.datastax.demo.streaming.consumer.ConsumerApp`

 ### Performing failover
-The above demo app uses two SaaS clusters provided by [Astra Streaming](https://www.datastax.com/products/astra-streaming) (ideally deployed in two different regions) with bidirectional replication.
-Internally it refers to them as **clusterA** and **clusterB**.

-By default, clusterA is chosen as the **Primary** and clusterB as **DR/Failover**.
+The above demo app uses two [Astra Streaming](https://www.datastax.com/products/astra-streaming) SaaS clusters (ideally deployed in different regions) with bidirectional replication.
+[Internally](https://github.com/datastax/pulsar-failover-demo/blob/main/src/main/resources/application.properties#L2) it refers to them as **clusterA** and **clusterB**.
+Initially, clusterA is the default **Primary** and clusterB is **DR/Failover**.

-You can find which cluster is currently Primary anytime by hitting the Provider endpoint at `/getConfig`.
-If you are running the app locally, it can be access [here](http://localhost:8080/getconfig) `http://localhost:8080/getconfig`
+You can find which cluster is currently Primary at anytime by hitting the Provider endpoint at `/getConfig`.
+If you are running the app locally, it can be accessed [here](http://localhost:8080/getconfig) `http://localhost:8080/getconfig`

-To inject a failover, go to Provider endpoint `/setConfig` and pass the url param `cluster-name` with a value of the `cluster-name` you want to failover to.
+To inject a failover, go to Provider endpoint `/setConfig` and pass the url param `cluster-name` with a value of the `clusterA` OR `clusterB` based on the cluster you want to failover to.
 - If running locally, you could initiate a failover hitting [endpoint](http://localhost:8080/setconfig?cluster-name=clusterB) `http://localhost:8080/setconfig?cluster-name=clusterB`